jm11116/Query-String-Library/README.md

 **append()** - will add a key/value pair to the end of the existing query string.

 **removeKeyValue()** - will remove a key and its value when passed a valid key as a parameter.

+**updateKey()** - will change the name of a key in the query string when passed the key's existing name and its new name as arguments.

 **updateValue()** - will change the value of a key in the query string when passed the key and the new value as parameters.